tjeerdhans/solving-permutation-puzzles/manuscript/River-Crossing-Puzzle.md

 ferryman can only take one of them besides herself in the boat.
 If the wolf is left alone with the sheep, the sheep will be eaten.
 This is something that should be avoided.
-The sheep can not resist itself if left alone with the cabbage, and will eat it if it gets the change.
+The sheep can not resist itself if left alone with the cabbage, and will eat it if it gets the chance.
 This is also something that should be avoided.

 In the above puzzle the following questions arise.
 Is the ferryman able to ferry